iAmJK44/serverless_pipelines/README.md

 Demonstrate using Lithops to run the METASPACE (Spatial metabolomics cloud platform that conducts molecular annotation of imaging mass spectrometry data) metabolite annotation pipeline on cloud resources.

+More information about this pipeline can be found on this [IBM Blog post](https://www.ibm.com/blog/decoding-dark-molecular-matter-in-spatial-metabolomics-with-ibm-cloud-functions/)

 ## 8. [Variant Calling](https://github.com/CLOUDLAB-URV/serverless-genomics/tree/main)

 In genomics, variant calling entails the alignment process, which is essentially a search for string similarities.
 This process aligns sequencing reads, typically stored as FASTQ files, with a reference genome, which is stored as a FASTA file.
 The reference genome and reads are split into smaller chunks for alignment.